navis-org/navis/docs/source/api.rst

 ++++++++++++++++++++++++++

 As you can imagine not all functions will work on all neuron types.
-For example it is currently not possible to find the longest neurite (:func:`navis.longest_neurite`) in a ``VoxelNeuron``.
-Conversely, some functionality like "smoothing" makes sense for multiple neuron types but the application is so vastly different between e.g. meshes and skeletons that there is no single function but one for each neuron type.
+For example it is currently not possible to find the longest neurite via :func:`navis.longest_neurite` for a ``VoxelNeuron``.
+Conversely, some functionality like "smoothing" makes sense for multiple neuron types but the application is so vastly different between e.g. meshes and skeletons that there are specicialized functions for every neuron type.

 Below table has an overview for which functions work with which neuron types.